 - Make Simple Syrup – in a small saucepan, simmer 1 cup water and 1 1/2 cups sugar to dissolve the sugar.
 Cool to room temperature and chill.

-- To serve – combine 7 cups cold water, cooled simple syrup, and chilled lemon juice.
-Serve over glasses filled with ice and garnish with lemon slices.
+- To serve – combine 7 cups cold water, chilled lemon juice, and most of the simple syrup, then add more syrup to taste.
+Serve over ice and garnish with lemon slices.

 Lemonade Variations